 According to figures, singles and couples around age 65, living a comfortable lifestyle in retirement, would spend about $189 and $285 of their weekly budget respectively on leisure and recreation, whereas singles and couples living a modest lifestyle would spend about $97 and $153 respectively7.

 - Lunches and dinners out

 - Club memberships

 - Takeaway food and alcohol

 - Domestic vacations (and for those living comfortable lifestyles, international ones too).

 What activities are on your to-do list?

-Think about what you enjoy doing, what you're likely to want to do more of, or even get into with more time on your hands.
+Considering the above figures, it may be worth thinking about what you enjoy doing or what you're likely to want to do more of with extra time on your hands.

 - Eating out - restaurants, beach barbecues, picnics, food fairs

 - Travel - interstate breaks, overseas holidays, road trips, caravanning